amabnl/amadeus-ws-client/docs/samples/pnr-create-modify.rst

         ]
     ]);

-Add an infant what takes a seat is similar to adding child.
+Adding of an infant that takes a seat is similar to adding child.
-But remember, not all airlines support INS and a different passenger could be quoted.
+But remember, not all airlines support INS and a different passenger could be quoted:

 .. code-block:: php